cmashamolcm/typescript_basics/README.md

 2. Type inference:
   - Derive the type based on the value assigned.
   - Eg: let name = "Asha"; //- here name has type *string*
-3. Deining types:
+3. Defining types:
+  - Use Type (from ts.
+Not recommended over interface)
-  - Use *interface* - part of TS, not JS.
+  - Use *interface* - part of TS, not JS. **Most recommended**.
 Gets erased after compilation
   - Use *class* - part of JS itself.
 Not recommended if only purpose is type checking.
 Th reason is, the js file become bulky just because of type check as classes are not erased while transpiling the ts code.
   - Eg:
   ```